-If you've ever been exercising and hit that point where you felt you could not go on, you know about lactic acid.
+If you've ever exercised so hard your muscles started burning, you know about lactic acid.
 Lactic acid is a product of normal cellular anaerobic respiration.
-For years, scientists believed that lactic acid was simply a waste product of anaerobic metabolism.
-However, lactic acid can be used even during aerobic respiration.
+It used to be thought that lactic acid was simply a waste product of anaerobic metabolism.
+However, lactic acid can be used — and useful — even during aerobic respiration.

 Video of the Day